Could donor immune cells beat COVID-19? new trial begins.

 Summary

-This study tests if immune cells (called T cells) from a family member who recovered from COVID-19 can safely treat mild-to-moderate COVID-19 in hospitalized adults.
-Up to 50 participants will receive these cells.
-The goal is to see if this approach is safe and helps control the disease.
+This study tests whether special immune cells (called T cells) taken from a family member who already recovered from COVID-19 can safely treat mild to moderate COVID-19 in hospitalized adults.
+The cells are designed to attack the virus.
+The trial involves 50 participants and aims to see if the treatment is safe and helps control the disease.

 Disclaimer Read more